 Besides outsourcing types based on the location, there are also 3 main outsourcing models that describe the relationships between the business and the IT service vendor.

-The alternative is in partnering with an IT service provider that provides recruitment services, office facilities, and keeps your developers on their payroll for a fixed fee.
+The alternative is in partnering with an IT service provider that provides recruitment services, and office facilities, and keeps your developers on their payroll for a fixed fee.
 However, it usually makes sense if it will be a big office with at least 10 people.
 A UK company partners with an IT service provider in Latvia that recruits and hires 10 software developers for the partner.
 The developers work directly with their UK management while being on the Latvian vendor’s payroll.

 6. Benefits of IT Outsourcing

-There are many proven strong sides of IT outsourcing that the companies can benefit from.
+There are many proven strong sides of IT outsourcing that companies can benefit from.
 Here are just some of them.

 1. Cost Advantages

 It is one of the most obvious benefits that outsourcing may bring.
 Business is done for making money and the less operational costs are, the more companies will be able to invest in its future development.

 Costs are saved thanks to the optimization of the following things

 - Equipment & infrastructure

 2. Increased Efficiency & Innovation